Genetics: Kashmiri short flowering

 Vegetative: 6 – 8 weeks

-Flowering: 9 -11 weeks indoors.
+Flowering: 9 -11 weeks max (indoors).
 Late September – Early October outdoors

 Effects: Clear-headed.
-Good for high-productivity situations.
-Hiking.
-Working.
-Sports.
+Good for high-productivity situations. hiking. working. sports.
+Uplifting, euphoric

 Characteristics: Large trichomes.
 High flower to leaf ratio.
 Drought and cold tolerant, with high mold resistance.
 Colors tend to fade to golds, coppers, and red wine maroons.